Bank Healthcare Assistant - Wards by Spire Healthcare Ltd

 Our people are our difference; it's their dedication, warmth and pursuit of excellence that sets Spire Healthcare apart.

-Closing Date:.
-If we have received sufficient applications, this date may be brought forward so please submit your application as soon as possible.
+Closing Date: 14.11.2023 If we have received sufficient applications, this date may be brought forward so please submit your application as soon as possible.

-For further information about this role or for an informal conversation about the range of career options available with Spire please contact Carly Dack on
+For further information about this role or for an informal conversation about the range of career options available with Spire please contact Laura Irving on or 07710 855095.